macropeople/macrocore/README.md

 # TLDR;

-Macro Core is a library of SAS Macros used mainly for App Development (eg for https://datacontroller.io and other Web Apps on SAS).
+Macro Core is an MIT-licenced library of SAS Macros used mainly for App Development (eg for https://datacontroller.io and other Web Apps on SAS).
 You can download and compile them all in just two lines of SAS code:
 ```
 filename mc url "https://raw.githubusercontent.com/macropeople/macrocore/master/macrocore.sas";
 %inc mc;